Deeze814/Beginning_T-SQL/README.md

 <ol>
 	<li>The <b>QUERY</b> method will extract elements form an XML column or variable
 		<ul>
-			<li>When the query method is used, its return value is still of the XML type</li>
+			<li>When the query method is used, its return value is still of the XML type(element and value)</li>
 			<li>Sample syntax:
 <p>